 Aphid cultures.
 Adult A. nerii are distinguished by some darkened cauda and may be unwinged (apterous, Figure 3A, B) or winged (alate, Figure 3C, D).
 Developing wing pads become visible when nymphs reach the third instar (Figure 3E, F).
 Stock cultures are best maintained by transferring one to three mid-instar and one adult-aged unwinged aphids; this ensures a healthy, mixed age population.
 Populations to be used for experiments should be cultured using unwinged aphids as described above (2.4).
 One A. nerii adult can produce 3-10 offspring per day, dependent on the host plant and age of the aphid10.

 DNA and RNA extractions.
-Single, adult A. nerii will yield approximately 100 – 200 ng/µl DNA (80 µl elution) and 150 – 300 ng/µl RNA (30 µl elution).
+Single, adult A. nerii will yield approximately 100 – 200 ng/µl DNA (80 µl elution; Figure 4A) and 150 – 300 ng/µl RNA (30 µl elution; Figure 4B).
+Representative microsatellite peaks are shown in Figure 5.
+Representative relative expression of a candidate gene under three conditions (control, Treatment 1, Treatment 2) are calucated in Table 2 and shown in Figure 6.

 FIGURE AND TABLE LEGENDS: